langchain-ai/langgraph/docs/docs/how-tos/index.md

 ## Controllability

-LangGraph is known for being a highly controllable agent framework.
+LangGraph offers a high level of control over the execution of your graph.

 These how-to guides show how to achieve that controllability.

 - [How to create branches for parallel execution](branching.ipynb)